 How much value can you get redeeming Capital One miles?

-- You can redeem Capital One miles for 1.0 cents each towards a travel purchase; you can either redeem miles at this rate through the Capital One Travel portal, or you can just charge a travel purchase to your card, and then use the Purchase Eraser feature to reimburse yourself for that purchase
+- You can redeem Capital One miles for 1.0 cents each towards a travel purchase; you can either redeem miles at this rate through the Capital One Travel portal, or you can just charge a travel purchase to your card, and then use your miles to generate statement credits to reimburse yourself for that purchase

 - You can redeem Capital One miles for statement credits, gift cards, and more, though at a rate of less than one cent per mile, so this isn’t how I’d recommend redeeming Capital One miles